vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 #### `maxNumberOfFirstConnectionRetries`

 - `config file`: vegavisor config
-- `description`: We need to give more time for waiting on the data node to the vegavisor.
-We should increase it to a higher number.
-It is especially crucial for the data nodes.
+- `description`: You need to leave more time to wait on the data node for Visor.
+Increase it to a higher number.
+This is especially crucial for data nodes.
 - `kind`: parameter change

 ```toml title="YOUR_VEGAVISOR_HOME/config.toml"